 Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.

-Being in an environment that is too cold, having certain disorders, being unable to move, or a combination can cause body temperature to become too low.
+Being in an environment that is too cold, having certain disorders, or being unable to move increase the risk of harm caused by hypothermia.

 The person shivers at first and later may become confused and lose awareness.

 Getting warm and dry can lead to recovery unless the body temperature is very low.

 If the body temperature is very low, doctors may warm the person with warmed oxygen and heated fluids given intravenously or passed into the bladder, stomach, abdominal cavity, or chest cavity through plastic tubes.
 Doctors also provide heat to the outside of the body.

 Hypothermia causes about 600 deaths each year in the United States.
 Hypothermia also increases the risk of death in people with heart, blood vessel, and nerve disorders.

 Hypothermia results when the body loses more heat than can be replaced by increasing the amount of heat generated by the body through exercise or by increasing warming from external sources, such as a fire or the sun.
 Wind increases heat loss, as does sitting or lying on a cold surface or being immersed in water.
 Sudden immersion in very cold water may cause fatal hypothermia in 5 to 15 minutes.
 However, a few people, mostly infants and young children, have survived for as long as 1 hour completely submerged in ice water.
 The shock can shut off all systems, essentially protecting the body (see page Effects of submersion in cold water).
 Hypothermia may also occur after prolonged exposure in only moderately cool water.